ovh/docs/pages/platform/serving-engine/13_TUTO_query_models/guide.en-gb.md

 -   `text/html` : A HTML document displaying the **output tensors** representation.
--   `multipart/form-data` : A multipart body whose each part is named by an **output tensor** and the content is the tensor json representation.
+-   `multipart/form-data` : A multipart body, each part of which is named by an **output tensor** and the content is the tensor json representation.

 > [!primary]
 >
-> In `multipart/form-data` and `text/html` header if you want some of
-> the output tensors to be interpreted as image you can specify it as
-> parameter in the header.
+> If you want some of the output tensors in `multipart/form-data` and `text/html` header to be interpreted as an image, you > can specify it as a parameter in the header.
 >
 > **Example** : The header
-> `text/html; tensor_1=image/png; tensor_2=image/png` return the global
+> `text/html; tensor_1=image/png; tensor_2=image/png` returns the global
 > response as HTML content.
-Inside the HTML page `tensor_1` and
+Inside the HTML page, `tensor_1` and
 > `tensor_2` are displayed as **png** images.

 ### Tensor interpretable as image

 For a tensor to be interpretable as image raw data, it should be of a compatible shape in your exported model.
-Here are the supported one :
+Here are the supported ones :

 -   `(x, y, z, 1)` : Batch of **x** grayscale images with **y** pixels height and **z** pixels width